siggame/Cadre/Games/Stardash/rules.md

 2. otherwise coin flip.

 ## [Units][Unit]
+Each player starts with 3 miners and nothing else.
 There are five types of units, corvettes, missileboats, martyrs, miners, and transports.
 Martyrs block corvettes, corvettes can destroy missile ships, missile ships ignore martyrs. a units radius is stored in the game settings.
 There energy is their health pool.